Dib-AEK/GUI-Ollama-chatbot/README.md

 **GUI-Ollama-chatbot**
 =====================

-Graphical User Interface (GUI) to integrate and utilize Ollama and various open models as chatbots.
+Graphical User Interface (GUI) to integrate and utilize Ollama and various open models as chatbots locally.

 **Dependencies**
 ---------------